nesrak1/UABEA/readme.md

 ## Addressables

 Many games are also now using addressables.
 You can tell if the bundle you're opening is part of addressables because it has the path `StreamingAssets/aa/XXX/something.bundle`.
-[You will need to clear the CRC checks with the CRC cleaning tool here](https://github.com/nesrak1/AddressablesTools/releases).
+[If you want to edit these bundles, you will need to clear the CRC checks with the CRC cleaning tool here](https://github.com/nesrak1/AddressablesTools/releases).
 Use `Example patchcrc catalog.json`, then move or rename the old catalog.json file and rename catalog.json.patched to catalog.json.

 ## Libraries